Probesys/glpi-plugins-projectbridge/README.md

 ========

 * configure recipients of expiration alerts and reached quota alerts
-* link default contracts to entities: tickets created in that entity will automatically be linked to the project and thus to the contract
+* link default contracts to entities: tickets created in that entity will automatically be linked to selected contract (and thus corresponding ongoing project task)
 * link contracts to projects
 * automatically create a project and it's task when creating a contract
 * renew a contract when quota is reached or it expired